Sermons

 the Historical Jesus spoke a word of hope.

-In what are probably the more original form of his words––
+In what is probably the more original form of his words—

 the author of Luke’s Gospel has Jesus declare: